 The version of the TopicCard above defines an h2 element which will appear wherever I re-use this component.
 This means I can only use it on a page where there is already an ‘h1’ title, and where being an ‘h2’ makes logical sense for the flow of my page.
 Given the power of React is flexible re-use of components, some refactoring would be beneficial.

 Passing a heading level in props

-The problem can be easily solved with a simple trick that allows you to dynamically set the heading level according to the props passed in.
+The problem can be solved with a little trick that allows you to dynamically set the heading level according to the props passed in.
 See the upgraded version of the TopicCard: